 If you're at risk of developing osteoporosis, you should take steps to help keep your bones healthy.
 This may include:

 - healthy eating, eating a balanced diet which includes foods rich in calcium and vitamin D

-- making lifestyle changes, such as stopping smoking and reducing your alcohol consumption
+- making lifestyle changes, such as stopping smoking and reducing how much alcohol you drink

 Living with osteoporosis

 If you're diagnosed with osteoporosis, there are steps you can take to reduce your chances of a fall, such as removing hazards from your home and having regular sight tests and hearing tests.

 Speak to your GP or nurse if you have any questions.